kercheval/GradleCMPlugin/README.md

 ### Release History

+- 1.17 - Nov 26, 2013 - Modify primary hook for tag and push to use a task execution listener rather than a do first insertion to allow use is maven and ivy publisher plugins.
 - 1.16 - Nov 25, 2013 - Convert buildversion default time zone to UTC rather then local to be consistent with Maven defaults
 - 1.15 - Oct 30, 2013 - Complete a TODO to remove workaround for bug corrected in Gradle 1.4.
 Update project to use Gradle 1.8 (plugin still supports 1.6+).
 - 1.14 - June 11, 2013 - Minor updates to use and support Gradle 1.6.
 From this release on, you must use Gradle 1.6+ to use this plugin.